 Then, in the 60s, Wicca came to America.
 By the 70s, it had started regularly bumping into the feminist spirituality movement, and there were additional offshoots and growths and recombinations of things that started then (and continue to happen now, and I expect will continue to do so for a long time to come.)
 Basically, it’s what happens if you take a path intended for small groups of people with a high commitment level and formal structure, and mesh it with American ideals about free access, along with some of the feminist movement rhetoric around issues of power and control.
 Again with the handwaving over complexities, but you get the idea.

-I really like the Wiccan Church of Canada’s outline of common practices (section one is the relevant bit)– enough that I’d encourage you to go look at it rather than duplicate it right here.
-In brief, though, the core Wiccan practices that descend from the New Forest area include the following (among other things)
+In brief, the core Wiccan practices that descend from the New Forest area include the following (among other things)

 These are experiences that are part of full participation in the tradition, as well as being designed to create or encourage specific changes in the individual.
 (You can read more about ritual, including a general outline, on my What is Ritual page.)